kyle-du/PayFusion2/README.md

 # PayFusion
 A utility package for payment services.
-Allows for easy integration with 3 different card payment gateway companies: PayPal, Stripe, and Square.
+Supports a standard set of interfaces to abstract PayPal, Stripe, and Square order creation and capturing.

 Usage
 - Add a file ```PayFusionConstants.json``` to classpath.
 Example of formatting on GitHub under ```src/main/resources```.